Kovan double murders: Iskandar bin Rahmat

 At the same time, due to his financial embarrassment, Iskandar faced a possible dismissal from the police force.
 Iskandar told the officers in his disciplinary hearing that he would borrow money from his cousin to pay off the debt (in fact, Iskandar did not have a cousin).
 The officer in charge had also mentioned to Iskandar that discharging his debts would help mitigate the consequences if he was found guilty of his failure to declare his financial problems.
 It was then Iskandar recalled that Tan Boon Sin had made a police report in November 2012 over a case of theft in his safety deposit box at Certis Cisco, and he was the investigating officer before the case was reassigned to another police officer.
-Out of desperation, Iskander decided to form a plan to rob the old man of his money in order to pay off his debts.
+Out of desperation, Iskandar decided to form a plan to rob the old man of his money in order to pay off his debts.

 Trial

 Pre-trial conferences

 On 6 September 2013, it was reported that Iskandar was assessed to be not of unsound mind and fit to plead and stand trial.
 His first pre-trial conference was set on 24 September after Iskandar undergone a further psychiatric examination while in remand.
 After the first pre-trial conference, Iskandar's lawyers told newspapers that Iskandar was likely to stand trial after March 2014, and another pre-trial conference was set in January 2014, due to the large number of court exhibits and police evidence sent for DNA analysis and the test results would only come out by then.

 On 19 October 2015, it was confirmed that Iskandar would officially go to trial on 20 October 2015.